Hachibitz/grpc-finsavior-services/README.md

 # grpc-finsavior-services
-gRPC services to serve the backend
+A multimodule Java/gRPC services to serve the backend